General Bird Records Reporting Guidelines

 Records can be submitted in one of four ways:

 - On-line, using the BTO Birdtrack system – Click Here.
 This is by far the preferred option as your records are immediately available to the Society and for national studies.
 Furthermore Birdtrack guides users to record all their observations in a uniform and useful way.
 It also has the advantage of enabling you to store and retrieve your own records and is particularly useful when you want to build up a picture of the birds you see at a specific site.
-Please ensure when first registering with Birdtrack that you tick the appropriate box to allow your observations to be passed to local societies.
+Your records are automatically passed on to SOS.
 Also please do take care when setting up your sites on Birdtrack and make sure they have accurate grid references otherwise your imported data will be misleading or will be rejected in the SOS database.

 - Electronically, via your computer, using the Society’s “Record Capture 2” (Microsoft Excel) software.
 You can download Record Capture 2 from our website (Click Here).
 The software contains instructions that will guide you on how to complete your records.
 You should submit your electronic records as soon as possible after the end of the year, and certainly no later than the end of January.
 They should be sent as an email attachment to the Society’s database team at email@example.com.
 Please note that this is definitely a second-choice method and should only be chosen if for some reason you are unable to make use of the BTO Birdtrack system or are providing more detailed information.